TheBrotherFromASouthernMother/mood.fm.js/README.md

 A web application that creates a playlist of music based on the weather in your city

-ood.fm is a web application based on Node.js that uses http requests to get a query string in the form of a city from the user, fetches the weather from that location, and creates a spotify playlist based on that weather.
+mood.fm is a single-page web application built using Node.js and Express that captures a location based on user input and outputs a custom playlist based on the weather in that location.

 <h2 align="center"> mood.fm</h2>
 <h3 align="center"> Simply input your city and get your results </h3>